Nerf: Rebelle

 Released in 2013, the Rebelle line was a series of blasters predominantly aimed at the female demographic, with similar internal mechanics to the Nerf N-Strike elite line, sporting pink, purple and teal colors.

 Zombie Strike

 The Zombie Strike line was launched in 2013, and is geared for fans of Humans vs. Zombies games.
-All blasters have a distinct zombie apocalypse theme, with newer blasters featuring a DIY aesthetic.

 Rival

-Nerf Rival blasters (branded as RIVAL) fire small foam balls referred to by Nerf as "High Impact Rounds", but usually referred to as “Rival Balls” or "Rival Rounds" by the Nerf community.
 Nerf Rival blasters are targeted towards an older target market than Nerf's better-known dart blasters.

 Nitro

 In 2017, Hasbro released the Nerf Nitro line, which consists of blasters that fire foam cars into obstacles and stunt ramps.

 Ultra

 Released in September 2019, Nerf Ultra (branded as ULTRA) blasters fire a new, proprietary dart design that is marketed as "THE FARTHEST FLYING DART EVER.
 Darts can travel up to 120 feet."
 The new Ultra darts are constructed from a lightweight foam that is notably different from traditional darts in that they are made with closed-cell, rather than open-cell foam.
 This construction allows for fins to be molded into the rear of the darts.
 Size-wise, Ultra darts are between N-Strike Elite darts and Mega darts in diameter, but shorter than both in length.
 They cannot be fired from any previous Nerf line or off-brand compatible blasters, nor can any other lines' darts be fired from Ultra blasters.
 This design was created in response to the growing number of third-party darts, including exact knockoffs from China, available for N-Strike Elite blasters at a much lower cost than Nerf-brand darts.